|Award:||BA (Hons) in English Language & Literary Studies (FT)|

-Our BA (Hons) English Language & Literary Studies with Foundation Entry degree course is designed for students who want to study both English language and literature, but don’t have the necessary formal qualifications to start the Honours degree programme just yet.
+Our BA (Hons) English Language & Literary Studies with Foundation Entry degree course is designed for students who want to study both English language and literature, but don’t have the necessary level 3 qualifications to start the Honours degree programme just yet.

 This is an exciting and innovative English Language and Literary Studies BA (Hons) course which covers a wide range of contemporary issues in language and literature.
 The major historical periods are represented, as are influential, exciting and thought-provoking texts from all the major literary genres.
 However, this degree is not just about Shakespeare, poetry and the rise of the novel, though these are covered in detail.
 You will also explore the history and diversity of the English Language, examine the impact of new media, such as social media, email and text messaging use of English around the globe, explore Children's literature and young adult fiction, learn about children’s and animal communication and have the opportunity to develop your ability to teach the subject.